 forget and reconnect WiFi

-6. Make sure WiFi is enabled, and tap on it when the same WiFi shows up in the nearby WiFi networks.
+6. Ensure WiFi is enabled, and tap on it when the same WiFi appears in the nearby WiFi networks.

 5. Set Automatic Time on Android

-You have to set your Android device to fetch time automatically, depending on the present location.
+You must set your Android device to fetch time automatically, depending on the present location.
 This will most probably fix the network issues with the WiFi.
 To set automatic time,

 1. Open the Clock app on your Android.